-The liquidity coverage ratio (LCR) amounted to 335% as of 31 December 2020, which was well above the regulatory minimum of 100%.
+The liquidity coverage ratio (LCR) amounted to 198% as of 31 December 2021, which was well above the regulatory minimum of 100%.

 In addition, very strict stress tests show that Bank Frick would still have sufficient liquidity even under extreme circumstances (e.g. default of an important counterparty).
+Special attention was once again paid to its continuous development last year.